 We adopted a tax-qualified employee savings and retirement plan (the "401(k) Plan"), which generally covers all of our full-time employees.
 Pursuant to the 401(k) Plan, employees may make voluntary contributions to the 401(k) Plan up to a maximum of six percent of eligible compensation.
 The 401(k) Plan permits, but does not require, additional matching and Company contributions on behalf of Plan participants.
-We match contributions at the rate of \$0.25 for each \$1.00 contributed.
+We match contributions at the rate of \$0.25 for each \$1.00 contributed up to 6% of the base salary.
 We can also make discretionary contributions.
 The 401(k) Plan is intended to qualify under Sections 401(k) and 401(a) of the Internal Revenue Code of 1986, as amended.
 Contributions to such a qualified plan are deductible to the Company when made and neither the contributions nor the income earned on those contributions is taxable to Plan participants until withdrawn.
 All 401(k) Plan contributions are credited to separate accounts maintained in trust.
-No amount was contributed on behalf of Mr. Amitai or Mr. Smith in 2002.